-The Hardware Security specialisation is run by the IT Faculty at Université de Rennes 1.
+The Hardware Security major is run by the IT Faculty at Université de Rennes 1.

-Students enrolled for this option complete a Master’s in Computer Science, Cybersecurity track.
+Students enrolled for this major complete a Master’s in Computer Science, Cybersecurity track.

-This specialisation focuses on IoT’s ecosystem security (IoT stands for Internet of Things).
+This major focuses on IoT’s ecosystem security (IoT stands for Internet of Things).
 Those electronic devices are prime targets for potential attackers.
-Taking into account their technical characteristics and in particular a lower computing power than classical IT systems , or their operating constraints (sometimes on battery) imply a somewhat particular approach to their security.
 This option of our master aims to familiarize you with these IoT ecosystems with regard to cybersecurity aspects (both from the point of view of assessing the level of security achieved by IoT and learning good security practices related to it).

 Training programme objectives

 The different courses offered in this specialisation allow students to discover the methods, tools, technical means necessary for the audit of embedded electronic systems.
-The key concepts of electronic architectures (hardware), interfaces with their external environments (Internet, Wifi, Radio Frequency Communication), embedded software and also vulnerabilities at all these levels, will be presented to students, as well as the theory necessary for the understanding of security challenges in these environments (Cryptography and associated mathematics, signal processing basis for example).
+The key concepts of electronic architectures (hardware), interfaces with their external environments (Internet, Wifi, Radio Frequency Communication), embedded software and also vulnerabilities at all these levels, will be presented to students.

 • Understand the security of IoT (Hardware, Software) environments.